remymali/remymali/README.md

 🔭 I’m currently working on React Projects

-🌱  I'm a self-driven learner passionate about adopting new technologies.
-Eager to enhance technical skills and contribute to both individual and collaborative projects.I’m currently learning Microservices,Docker,Kubernetes
+🌱 I'm a self-motivated learner enthusiastic about embracing new technologies.
+I'm eager to improve my technical skills and contribute to both personal and collaborative projects.
+Currently, I'm diving into learning about Microservices, Docker, and Kubernetes.

 👯 I’m looking to collaborate on Live Projects